 What’s More Important, Copy or Imagery?

 People often ask, when it comes to listing optimization, what should Amazon sellers prioritize?
 Copy or Imagery?
 The short answer is you need to prioritize both if you want to convert customers.
-First and foremost- if you have bad copy and are not indexing for many keywords, then you won’t show up on the customer’s SERP, and they’ll never see your listing.
-However, if you do have optimized copy that’s driving traffic to your listing, you still need to convert the customer.
+First and foremost- if you have a bad copy and are not indexing for many keywords, then you won’t show up on the customer’s SERP, and they’ll never see your listing.
+However, if you do have an optimized copy that’s driving traffic to your listing, you still need to convert the customer.
 Having compelling content all the way down the page is key.
 A good rule of thumb is that every image is an asset, and every asset needs to provide a function.
 Your PDP images should not only be visually appealing, but they should also be informative and educate the customer.
 Your EBC/A+ content should continue to provide background information and answer questions your customer may have.
 A good rule of thumb is that every image is an asset, and every asset needs to provide a function.

 Mindful Goods’ BUY NOW Method